-I was captivated by the world of literature from a young age.
+I’ve been captivated by the world of literature from a young age.
 I found comfort and inspiration within the pages of books.
 By the time I reached first grade, I had already envisioned a future in writing.
 Now, I am an established writer in New York.
 I am also a licensed funeral director, known within my industry for my interviews with colleagues.
 My dual career has led to the publication of three books.
 I have also written many articles that provide insight into the world of funeral service.

 Being a funeral director has influenced me to try new things.
 I’ve worked as a model and actress and sometimes appeared in the act of a stuntwoman friend.